grvriend/gvriend.app/README.md

 As a leader I am here for you and want you to succeed.
 I believe in the concept of **managing with** instead of **managing to**.
 I can only have success if my team succeeds.

-### Consistant feedback
+### Consistent feedback

-I beleive in giving and receiving consistant feedback.
+I beleive in giving and receiving consistent feedback.
 At first this may feel uncomfortable, but being open and honest about performance will only strengthen the team.

 ### Technically involved